 Normal Symptoms You May Experience After LASIK Laser Eye Surgery

-Laser Eye Surgery can seem daunting, and many patients feel anxious during the lead up to their surgery.
-Because your eyes are so precious, it is not uncommon to feel anxious after the surgery as well, and to worry about whether you are recovering exactly as you should be.
-If you have any concerns at all, you should not hesitate to contact the clinic where you were treated, as no online information can be a substitute for a conversation with a medical professional.
-However, to give you an overview, here are some symptoms that people commonly experience immediately after LASIK Laser Eye Surgery:
+If you do have questions or concerns about your recovery, contact the clinic where you were treated, as no online information can be a substitute for a conversation with a medical professional.
+However, to give you an idea of what you can expect, here are some symptoms that people commonly experience immediately after LASIK Laser Eye Surgery.

 Immediately after LASIK Laser Eye Surgery, it is normal to have some temporary sensitivity to light.
 At London Vision Clinic, we recommend that patients wear sunglasses when outside on the day of surgery.
 Normally, any light sensitivity settles down within 12 – 24 hours.

 It’s normal to have some mild discomfort, irritation, or watering eyes on the day of your laser eye treatment.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...